Birth date: 08/2020

 Harry and Harriett both like to be on their foster parents’ bed at night.
 Harry is content to stay by your feet quietly all night.
 Harriett comes and goes and in wee hours gets up to foster dad’s face, purring and wanting to be cuddled.
 As you put your hand on her back, she keeps licking all over your hand purring and stays in your arms for a long time – something she doesn’t do during the day.

 HARRY (grey, male) is a bit more laid back than Harriet.
-He likes to cuddle up next to his foster mom for a nap and is very easy to handle.
+He likes to cuddle up next to you for a nap and is very easy to handle.
 Harry gets lazy sometimes and leaves the running for the fishing pole toy to his sister, although he can jump really high for it when he wants to.
 He also likes to chase after little mouse toys if you throw them.
-He is still adapting to his new foster home and can be a little timid and hides for a few minutes with new sounds, such as foster dad's approaching footsteps.
-But he soon comes out and loves to be petted for a long time as if nothing had scared him.
+It took Harry a tad bit longer to adapt to his foster home but now he's settled in and has made himself at home.

 Harry and Harriet need a quieter home.
 They have not been exposed to other cats, kids or dogs.
-They would do fine in a quiet home with an older child, or a person our couple who are home a fair amount to give them love and affection.
-No young children or dogs now or in the future.
+They would do fine in a quieter home with an older child or two, or a person our couple who are home a fair amount to give them love and affection.
+We are not sure how they would adapt to a home with young children down the road.
+We would prefer there be no babies or young children down the road.
+And no dogs.

 Harry and Harriett are amazingly resilient.
 They came into our care from a rural shelter where they weren't able to get appropriate treatment early in life for upper respiratory and eye infections.
 As a result, both kittens have had one eye removed.
 While their depth perception may be a tiny bit off, having one eye doesn't slow them down one bit.
 They are now healthy and exceedingly happy kitties.
 They adore people and are loving life.